Lance J. Sussman: Academic and popular writing

 Throughout his career Sussman has been an active scholar, writer, and public speaker.
 His revised doctoral dissertation, Isaac Leeser and the Making of American Judaism (1995), is the only modern biography of one of the most important American Jewish leaders in the antebellum and civil war eras.
 Writing in American Jewish History, the major professional specialty journal for this subject, a reviewer noted: "This outstanding, full-length monograph by Lance Sussman is by far the most comprehensive work to date and is likely to remain the definitive work on Leeser for many years to come."
 This scholar noted that Sussman's book was "well-researched, utilizing archival sources that hitherto were not consulted, this book is rich with discussion and analysis and includes several episodes not previously brought to light."
 Similarly, a reviewer in The Journal of American History noted "The author's account of Leeser's life fills an important hiatus in American Jewish historiography.
 His use of primary sources is extensive.
 The author's very readable text of biography and religious history will please both academician and layman alike."
 A major tool for librarians, OCLC World Cat, concluded serious libraries should buy the book because "The author provides remarkable insight into the early development of organized Jewish life in the United States" in "a comprehensive work about a long-neglected but central figure" of the nineteenth century American Jewish community.
 Another historian described the book as a "major contribution" and "the most comprehensive study of one of the most important Jewish leaders in pre-Civil War America."
 Indeed, Isaac Leeser and Sussman's other books have received favorable reviews in major academic journals and on-line resources that cover both U.S. history in general and also Judaic Studies.

 In addition to his academic scholarship (see publications list below) Sussman is an active public intellectual.
-He has given talks throughout the United States as well as overseas.
-He writes for newspapers and online publications as well.
+He has given talks throughout the United States as well as overseas, and writes for newspapers and online publications as well.
 For example, in January 2013 Sussman wrote "Spielberg's Lincoln and the Jews: An Untold Story" for the online publication Jewish Ideas Daily This article was then reprinted in number of Jewish newspapers around the country including The Crescent City Jewish News in New Orleans, the New Jersey Jewish News, and JewishJournal.com.